teknomagus/Text2Caption/README.md

 I made this collection of command line Python tools for myself, but others may find them useful too.
 It became too tedious to use YouTube subtitle editor.
-I usually wrote long description about video, so I thought that I could transform them to subtitles.
+I usually wrote long description about video, so I thought that I could transform them to subtitles and audio.
-These programs automate that 2-step process and produce timecoded sbv and srt files.
+These programs automate that 3-step process and produce timecoded sbv/srt files and wav audio where each caption is spoken at the same time as caption is shown.

 Since these are for personal use, they are command line tools, and they are as simple as possible.